aridoza/foundational-java/java-basics/computers-and-java-lesson/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Computers and How Java Works

 ## Learning Objectives

+*After this lesson, you will be able to:*
-- Explain what a computer is and what some of the common accessories are.
+- Explain what a computer is and how its component parts work together.
-- Differentiate between compiled, interpreted, and JVM languages.
+- Differentiate between compiled and interpreted programming languages.
 - Tell all your friends what makes Java great.

 ### What is a computer?